kg-construct/rml-test-cases-support/README.md

 For testing purposes, **mapping path is invariable, it is always `./mapping.ttl`**

-## Steps to generate the results from the R2RML test-cases:
+## Steps to generate the results from the RML test-cases:

 1. Create a submodule (recommended) or fork/clone/download this repository.
 2. Include a way to run your engine with the resources of this folder.
 3. Install the requirements of the script `python3 -m pip install -r requirements.txt`
 4. Modify the config.ini file with your information.
-For the correspoding configurating of your R2RML engine, remember that the path of the **mapping file is always ./mapping.ttl**.
+For the correspoding configurating of your RML engine, remember that the path of the **mapping file is always ./mapping.ttl**.
 For example:

 ```
 [tester]